Your Cart

 Why Spell Casting Is a High-Scam Industry

-A real practitioner understands this imbalance and works carefully to correct it.
+A real practitioner respects the imbalance.
 A scammer exploits it.

 Promises Real Practitioners Do Not Make

 Ethical spell casters do not guarantee outcomes.
-No one can control another person’s free will, emotions, or future actions with certainty.
+No one can control another person’s choices, emotions, or future actions with certainty.

 Be cautious of anyone who claims:

-They are willing to say when expectations need adjustment—or when a situation may not be a good fit at all.
+They are also willing to say when expectations need adjustment, or when a situation is not a fit.

 Questions You Should Feel Comfortable Asking

-A legitimate spell caster will not avoid reasonable questions about approach, boundaries, experience, or limitations.
+A legitimate spell caster will not avoid reasonable questions about approach, boundaries, experience, timing expectations, and limitations.

-If questions are met with fear tactics, irritation, or urgency, that alone is meaningful information.
+If questions are met with irritation, fear tactics, or urgency, that alone tells you what you need to know.

 Take Your Time

-You do not need to decide quickly.
 Real practitioners will still be there tomorrow.
-Scammers rely on pressure.
+Scammers rely on pressure today.

 Step back.
 Read carefully.
-Trust how something feels when urgency is removed.
+If something still feels clear and respectful once urgency is removed, that matters.

 — Lilly